Aiven-Labs/mastodon-to-kafka/README.md

-# Streaming data from Mastodon public timelines to Apache Kafka with NodeJS
+# Streaming data from Mastodon public timelines to Apache Kafka® with NodeJS

 This repository illustrates